 Share homeowners insurance information with buyers

-Another concern buyers may have about purchasing a home with aluminum wiring is whether their homeowners insurance will cover the property.
+Another concern buyers may have about purchasing a home with aluminum wiring is whether or not their homeowners insurance will cover the property.
 According to Policygenius, an insurance marketplace since 2014, some insurers will charge higher rates or deny coverage of homes with aluminum wiring.

 Here are your main options:

-1. Hire an electrician to perform a partial update.
+1. Hire an electrician to perform a partial update

 What Stewart’s referring to is a partial update or aluminum wiring repair.
 Unlike a full update that involves replacing existing aluminum wiring with copper, a partial update protects the wire connections, where problems are most likely to arise.

-Where COPALUM isn’t available, the CPSC does also accept an alternative pigtailing method using a set screw connector called AlumiConn as the next best alternative.
+Where COPALUM isn’t available, the CPSC does accept an alternative pigtailing method using a set screw connector called AlumiConn as the next best alternative.
 Whichever method is available in your locale, the CPSC highly recommends having a licensed electrician perform this work.

-Although aluminum wiring repair is not as comprehensive as a full wiring update, it is significantly cheaper and may be enough to make the home safe and satisfy buyer concerns.
+Although aluminum wiring repair is not as comprehensive as a full wiring update, it is significantly cheaper and may be enough to make the home safe and to satisfy buyer concerns.

-2. Sell your home ‘as is’ to a cash buyer with the funds for repairs.
+2. Sell your home as is to a cash buyer with the funds for repairs

-3. Fully rewire the home with copper when necessary.
+3. Fully rewire the home with copper when necessary

 “I don’t have any problems with aluminum as long as it’s wired correctly,” says Henry Grantham, an electrician and service manager in South Carolina who has rewired a number of homes with his company, Stone Electrical Construction.
 “It’s just that a lot of times, people don’t cover the wire the right way, and the wire oxidizes and breaks down.”